Presidency of Joseph Estrada: Death penalty

 The death penalty law in the Philippines was reinforced during the incumbency of Estrada's predecessor, Fidel Ramos.
 This law provided the use of the electric chair until the gas chamber (method chosen by government to replace electrocution) could be installed.
 However, the electric chair was destroyed some time prior due to a typhoon, leaving only a blackened scorch mark.
 Some sources have said it had burnt out the last time it had been used.

 The first execution by lethal injection took place under Estrada's administration.
 On February 5, 1999, Leo Echegaray, a house painter, was executed for repeatedly raping his stepdaughter.
 He was the first convict to be executed since the re-imposition of death penalty in 1993.
 His execution induced once again a heated debate between the anti and the pro-death penalty forces in the Philippines with a huge majority of people calling for the execution of Echegaray.

 The Estrada administration supported death penalty as the antidote to crime.
 The opposition maintained that the death penalty is not a deterrent and that there have been studies already debunking the deterrence theory.
 Legislators and politicians refused to heed the recommendation of the Supreme Court for Congress to review the death penalty riding on the popularity of the pro-death penalty sentiment.

 Six years after its re imposition, more than 1,200 individuals have been sentenced to death and seven convicts have been executed through lethal injection.

 From 1994 to 1995 the number of persons on death row increased from 12 to 104.
 From 1995 to 1996 it increased to 182.
 In 1997 the total death convicts was at 520 and in 1998 the inmates in death row was at 781.
 As of November 1999 there are a total of 956 death convicts at the National Bilibid Prisons and at the Correctional Institute for Women.

 As of December 31, 1999, based on the statistics compiled by the Episcopal Commission on Prisoner Welfare of the Catholic Bishops Conference of the Philippines, there were a total of 936 convicts interned at the National Bilibid Prisons and another 23 detained at the Correctional Institute for Women.
 Of these figures, six are minors and 12 are foreigners.

 Estrada called a moratorium in 2000 to honor the bimillennial anniversary of Jesus' birth.
-Executions were resumed a year later.